abhishiv/pusher-lite/README.md

-# A pusher client for node.js
+# A pusher client for the server

 ## How to use